Timeline of the 2011–2012 Saudi Arabian protests (from July 2012): 1–2 August

 On 1 August, the family of Mohamed Kazem Jaafar al-Shakhouri, arrested after the 26–27 July Qatif demonstration in support of al-Nimr, issued an appeal calling for family access, access to a lawyer and a fair trial for al-Shakhouri.
 In the evening, a demonstration calling for al-Shakhouri to be released took place.

 3–4 August

 A human rights protest took place in Qatif on the evening of 3 August, with the death of a protester and a soldier.
-According to protesters, security forces shot at the demonstration in Revolution Street using live fire and "targetted everyone riding a motorbike", including Hussain Yusuf al-Qallaf (حسين يوسف القلاف), an 18-year-old from Tarout Island, who was shot in the chest while riding his motorbike about four kilometres away, in al-Shwaika Street.
+According to protesters, security forces shot at the demonstration in Revolution Street using live fire and "targeted everyone riding a motorbike", including Hussain Yusuf al-Qallaf (حسين يوسف القلاف), an 18-year-old from Tarout Island, who was shot in the chest while riding his motorbike about four kilometres away, in al-Shwaika Street.
 Al-Qallaf died the following day.

 Ministry of Interior spokesperson Mansour al-Turki stated that "A security patrol was exposed to heavy fire from four armed rioters on a motorbike when pausing at a street intersection in Qatif" and that soldier Hussein Bawah Ali Zabani died from the shooting.

 Another Qatif protest took place on the evening of 4 August.